Before and During Surgery

 You should bring your identification (such as a driver’s license) and insurance information, as well as any relevant custody/ guardian paperwork, if applicable.
 You will be asked to complete a pre-anesthesia questionnaire regarding your child’s health history.
-You will be given the form during registration at the hospital, or you are welcome to download the Pre-Anesthesia Questionnaire.
+You will be given the form during registration at the hospital.

 Post-Operative Pain Management

 What are some of the post-operative pain management options you offer?

 Our pediatric anesthesia team at Arnold Palmer Hospital offers several options for post-operative pain management.
 These newer alternatives offer children better pain relief while allowing lower doses of general anesthesia and narcotic pain medication.
 This, in turn, minimizes the negative side effects children often feel from pain medication: nausea, vomiting, sleepiness, itching and constipation.
 In other words, our kids feel better faster after surgery.